mggg/GerryChainJulia/docs/instructions.md

 3. Enter `python -m http.server --bind localhost` .
 This will run a local server that hosts the documentation.
 4. The terminal should say that the documentation is being served at some port number.
-   Use your favorite browser to go to that port (for eg, it looks like `localhost:8000`.
+   Use your favorite browser to go to that port (e.g., `localhost:8000`.
    Enter that into the url.)
 5. Go to `docs/build/`.
 You should be able to see what the updated documentation looks like!